ls1intum/Artemis/docs/user/exercises/quiz.rst

 Create new quiz exercise
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- In the Artemis home page, click on Course Management button |CourseManagementButton|
+- In the Artemis home page, click on Course Management button |CourseManagementButton|.

 - Navigate into **Exercises** of a specific course clicking in the exercise button.